vwd-33/VWD/src/pages/distro/index.md

         *-Mention your name and full address, so that we can calculate the postage and get back to you with a total price and payment instructions.*

-        *-If you live outside of the United States then a phone number will be required with your address!
+        *-If you live outside of the United States then a phone number will be required with your address!*

-        -Regarding items listed in “Available VINLANDIC WERWOLF releases” and “EXCLUSIVE DISTRIBUTION”, labels / distros can get in touch for potential wholesale orders / trades, but keep in mind that they cannot be guaranteed due to limited quantities!*
+        *-Regarding items listed in “Available VINLANDIC WERWOLF releases” and “EXCLUSIVE DISTRIBUTION”, labels / distros can get in touch for potential wholesale orders / trades, but keep in mind that they cannot be guaranteed due to limited quantities!*

         *-We are NOT responsible for lost or damaged packages.
 All orders are carefully packed and once it's handed off to the post office it becomes their responsibility to do their job properly.
-WITH THAT BEING SAID, if something is wrong with your order then please send an email and we will be very open to reaching a compromise that is fair & honest for both parties!*
+WITH THAT BEING SAID, if something is wrong with your order then please send an email and we will be very open to reaching a resolution that is fair & honest for both parties!*

+        -*Emails generally receive a reply within 48 hours.
+If you do not receive a reply within 48 hours, please send your inquiry to this alternate email address: vwd_88@hotmail.com*
     - text: "........................................................................\
-        .......  *Last Distro Update: January 24, 2024*
+        .......  *Last Distro Update: February 10, 2024*
         .......................................................................\
         ........ "
 labels: